Choose another writer in this calendar:

 "I always believed in fair play and never beat anyone for no reason, because, when you are beating someone, you always go a bit draft and you might overdo it.
 Children, for example, should never be beaten with a knife or anything made of iron, but women - the opposite: they shouldn't be kicked." (from Incidents, 1933-39)

-Daniil Kharms was born Daniil Ivanovich Iuvachev (also Yuvachov) in St. Petersburg.
-His father was a revolutionary, who became a pacifist writer after returning from his imprisonment in Siberia.
-His texts he sent to Leo Tolstoy, who dismissed them as too fantastic for his taste.
 Kharms attended school in Tsarskoe Selo, and continued then in the privileged German Peterschule (1915-22), and Second Soviet Labour School (1922-24).
 In 1925 he entered the Leningrad Electro-Technical College but did not graduate.
-In 1926 he enrolled on film course at the Leningrad Institute of the History of the Arts.
+In 1926 he enrolled on film course at the Institute of the History of the Arts.
 In 1925 he married Ester Aleksandrovna Rusakova, a member of an old émigré revolutionary family.
 They divorced in 1932.
 In 1934 Kharms married Marina Vladimirovna Malich to whom he dedicated a special notebook of his prose pieces.

-Kharms joined the Leningrad branch of the All-Russian Union of Poets in 1926 but three years later he was exluded.
-During this period, two of his poems were published anthologies produced by the Leningrad branch of the All-Russian Union of Poets.
+In 1926, Kharms joined the Petrograd branch of the All-Russian Union of Poets but three years later he was exluded.
+During this period, two of his poems were published anthologies produced by the Union of Poets.
 They were the only poems for adult readers which were printed during his lifetime.
 Kharms also participated in public reading of poetry, already using his pseudonym, which perhaps was created from the words 'charms' or 'charme' and 'harms'.
 His other pen-names included 'Charms', 'Dandan', 'Shardam', 'Kharms-Shardam' and 'Karl Ivanovich Shusterling'.

 His own life Kharms made a piece of art.
 He was tall and long-haired, and due to his fascination with Sherlock Holmes, he dressed in a British-style jacket.
 His apartment full of books on black magic and occultist symbols.
 On his old harmonium Kharms played Bach and Mozart.
 His favorite composers also included Mikhail Glinka, whose song, "Calm down, emotions of passion", he occasionally performed in a duet with the poet Nikolay Zabolotsky, one of the foremost Soviet poets.